Neuro-Symbolic Evaluation of Text-to-Video Models using Formal Verification: Abstract

 \section{Abstract}

 Recent advancements in text-to-video models such as Sora, Gen-3, MovieGen, and CogVideoX are pushing the boundaries of synthetic video generation, with adoption seen in fields like robotics, autonomous driving, and entertainment.
 As these models become prevalent, various metrics and benchmarks have emerged to evaluate the quality of the generated videos.
 However, these metrics emphasize visual quality and smoothness, neglecting temporal fidelity and text-to-video alignment, which are crucial for safety-critical applications.
 To address this gap, we introduce \(\neusv\), a novel synthetic video evaluation metric that rigorously assesses text-to-video alignment using neuro-symbolic formal verification techniques.
 Our approach first converts the prompt into a formally defined Temporal Logic (TL) specification and translates the generated video into an automaton representation.
 Then, it evaluates the text-to-video alignment by formally checking the video automaton against the TL specification.
 Furthermore, we present a dataset of temporally extended prompts to evaluate state-of-the-art video generation models against our benchmark.
 We find that \(\neusv\) demonstrates a higher correlation by over $5 \times$ with human evaluations when compared to existing metrics.
 Our evaluation further reveals that current video generation models perform poorly on these temporally complex prompts, highlighting the need for future work in improving text-to-video generation capabilities.
+We open-source our benchmark, code, and dataset at \href{https://utaustin-swarmlab.github.io/NeuS-V/}{\textnormal{\texttt{utaustin-swarmlab.github.io/NeuS-V}}}.